dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 Only when an admin user clicks on this button, all changes made on the current section are saved on the Datastore.
 These changes will apply to the Android Capture Apps when they synchronize their configuration.

-**Unsaved changes:**
+Unsaved changes

-In case an admin user wants to go to another section when there are still some unsaved changes, an alert will be displayed before navigating away from the current section.
+:	In case an admin user wants to go to another section when there are still some unsaved changes, an alert will be displayed before navigating away from the current section.
 In case the user accepts leaving the page, the unsaved changes will be lost.

 ![](resources/images/capture-app-unsaved-changes.png)